catalyst/developing-with-cwp/slides/docs/02_SiteProjectStructure.md

 git mv app/src/HomePage.php app/src/PageTypes/HomePage.php
 git mv app/src/Page.php app/src/PageTypes/Page.php

-git commit
+git commit -m 'move pages'
 git push
 ```

-* If not using Git then you can just click, drag and drop, the 2 files in to the pagetypes folder in your IDE to move them.
+* You can also just drag and drop the 2 files in to the pagetypes folder in your IDE to move them.

 ### Preparing the app/src directory